Download a full copy by clicking here

 In the event that we receive three declines from financers for the same credit application, your HPG representative will contact you to:

 - Obtain your consent to continue to approach further funders; and

 - To complete further searches.

-In doing so, TFS ensures that the number of searches made against our customers, following a credit decline, is limited.
+In doing so, HPG ensures that the number of searches made against our customers, following a credit decline, is limited.